-State lotteries have progressed from nonexistent to pervasive in just 40 years since New Hampshire became the first state to operate a state-run lottery in 1964.
-Texas became the 35th state to commence lottery operations in 1992.
-Charitable bingo and/or other charitable gaming activities are legal in the majority of states and the District of Columbia.
+State lotteries have progressed from nonexistent to pervasive in just 41 years since New Hampshire became the first state to enact a state-run lottery in 1964.
+Texas became the 35th state to legalize lottery operations in 1992.
+Today, nearly 40 states conduct lotteries.
+Charitable bingo and/or other charitable gaming activities are legal in 46 states and the District of Columbia.